Continuity of Functional Transducers: A Profinite Study of Rational Functions: Deciding continuity for transducers

-We thus suppose that $\rho_2$ is empty (the symmetric case being similar).
+We thus task ourselves with finding a solution \((x, \rho)\) with $\rho_2$ empty (the symmetric case being similar).
 We first check that $R \subseteq \Id$.
-If this is not the case, we are provided with a pair $(u, v) \in R \setminus \Id$ (again by~\cite[p.~650]{sakarovitch09}).
-All the suffixes of $u$ provide us with candidates for $x\rho_1^{-1}$; we go through all these candidates $x'$ (including the empty word).
+If this is not the case, we can compute a pair $(u, v) \in R \setminus \Id$ (again by~\cite[p.~650]{sakarovitch09}).
+All the suffixes of $u$ are candidates for $x\rho_1^{-1}$; we go through all these candidates $x'$ (including the empty word).
+We say that \(x'\) is a \emph{valid choice} if it stems from a valid solution \((x, \rho)\).